Children are put at risk of Account Takeovers losing their hard-earned game status as well as diamonds and other game currencies.

-2. Data and privacy breach: The fraudster could also get access to google or other OS account details and get access to the entire device including data and other applications on the smartphone.
-Children less than 14-15 years, would be using the phone of their parents to play games occasionally, leading to data breaches of parents which would have much more serious and confidential information including banking details, official documents, personal images, etc.
+- Data and privacy breach: The fraudster could also get access to Google or other OS account details and get access to the entire device including data and other applications on the smartphone.
+Children less than 14-15 years, old would be using the phone of their parents to play games occasionally, leading to data breaches of parents which would have much more serious and confidential information including banking details, official documents, personal images, etc.

-3. Ride on someone’s success: Someone would have worked hard and played a fair game to reach a certain level in the game to be considered as a professional.
+- Ride on someone’s success: Someone would have worked hard and played a fair game to reach a certain level in the game to be considered a professional.
 This could make the gamer eligible for awards and entry to tournaments.
-Though, the chances are rare as a gamer of this level would not ideally be looking for free diamonds to fall in the trap.
+However, the chances are rare as a gamer of this level would not ideally be looking for free diamonds to fall into the trap.
 But you never know about the possibility of anything like this happening.

 How does it impact the game?

 The impact is not just confined to the gamers.
 It also adversely impacts the game.

 Firstly, there are issues related to brand safety.
 It directly impacts the reputation of the brand as well as results in infringement.
 There are so many websites and apps created using logos and other identities of such games.
 This is a brand infringement issue, and the website or app owner could run anything on their application that could severely harm the reputation.
 For instance, porn content.

 The second issue is there would be so many dormant accounts.
 If a fraudster hooks a real account and flushes all the goodies out of it the account will no longer be in use but still be an active user.
 This will unnecessarily increase the user base without giving proportionate ARPU reducing the revenue potential and other key parameters judged by investors and the financing community.
 It could either impact the dreams of becoming a unicorn or take away the status sooner or later.